 - by Laura

 If you are a shift worker or need to sleep during the daytime, it is important for you to be able to block as much light out as possible.
-In the past, blackout curtains used to be very unattractive.
+In the past, bedroom blackout curtains design used to be very unattractive.
 Now, though, there are many options that you can find that will match any decorating scheme.

 These blackout curtains look luxurious while still helping to create a dark space to sleep during the daytime